NSHipster/articles/2019-03-25-xcode-source-extensions.md

 {% info %}
 In [Apple's terminology](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionOverview.html#//apple_ref/doc/uid/TP40014214-CH2-SW2),
-the <dfn>host</dfn> app is the application that _calls_ your extension to do some useful work: in this case the host is Xcode.
+the <dfn>host</dfn> app is
+the application that _calls_ your extension to do some useful work: in this case, the host is Xcode.
 The <dfn>containing</dfn> app is the new application that _you_ create to wrap extensions which can't stand by themselves.
 {% endinfo %}

-The target contains ready-made `XCSourceEditorExtension` and `XCSourceEditorCommand` subclasses, with a configured plist.
+The target contains ready-made `XCSourceEditorExtension` and `XCSourceEditorCommand` subclasses, with a configured property list.

-Both of those superclasses are part of the [XcodeKit framework](https://developer.apple.com/documentation/xcodekit) (hence the XC prefix), which provides extensions the ability to modify the text and selections of a source file.
+Both of those superclasses are part of the [XcodeKit framework](https://developer.apple.com/documentation/xcodekit) (hence the `XC` prefix), which provides extensions the ability to modify the text and selections of a source file.

 ### Display Names